vigetlabs/microcosm/README.md

 where the request has been opened however it is not complete.
 When the request finishes, the action spawned by `createPlanet` will move into a `done` state.
-Microcosm will then re-run through the list of actions documented in the journey to produce a new application state that accounts for the completion of the request.
+Microcosm will then re-run through the list of actions documented in the journey to produce a new repo state that accounts for the completion of the request.

 Visit [the API documentation for actions](./docs/api/actions.md) to